 Trying out all the different shaft options will confuse you, but if you feel the need to then there are always demo days to attend.
 This can be of benefit if you are a very confident ball striker, and really feel that a shaft with a lower kick, lower torque can make a difference.
 This type of thing is for very consistent ball strikers and can make a difference, but if you struggle to hit four or five good shots in a row consistently you will get confused fast.

 How Much to Spend

-I can tell you that the more expensive drivers are made up of quality materials, and millions of dollars have been spent on research and design as well as testing.
+The more expensive golf drivers are made up of quality materials, and millions of dollars have been spent on research and design as well as testing.
 This is why they are expensive, but they always generally perform well provided you get the right shaft and loft.

-If you were to go for a cheaper model make sure it is a fairly recognised brand, and you also get the right shaft and loft.
+If you were to go for a cheaper golf driver make sure it is a fairly recognised brand, and you also get the right shaft and loft.
 You can pick up some pretty good discontinued models at very good prices so lookout for these if you are on the market.